 The England & Wales Cricket Board (ECB) is committed to maintaining the highest standards of behaviour and conduct.
-The Middlesex County Cricket League (the League), which operates within the jurisdiction of the ECB, takes this commitment very seriously.

-To this end, these Discipline Regulations, incorporating major parts of the ECB Model Code of Conduct, the new MCC Laws and The Spirit of Cricket, are based on the ECB Premier League Disciplinary Regulations 2018 and have been adopted by the League with some modifications, to apply not just in the Middlesex Premier League but also in all competitions run under the auspices of the League.
+The Middlesex Premier Cricket League (the League), which operates within the jurisdiction of the ECB takes this commitment very seriously.
+To this end, these Discipline Regulations, incorporating major parts of the ECB Model Code of Conduct, the new MCC Laws and The Spirit of Cricket, are based on the ECB Premier League Disciplinary Regulations 2018 and have been adopted by the League with some modifications.

 These Regulations shall be complied with by all those who participate under the jurisdiction of the League's Management Committee.
 These Regulations shall apply to any player at any Club, at any level, under the auspices of the League.

-These Regulations are intended to provide assistance and uniformity to all clubs in dealing with any alleged breach of the Code of Conduct, the new MCC Laws and The Spirit of Cricket and are aligned to ECB Non-First Class cricket procedures.
+These Regulations are intended to provide assistance and uniformity to all clubs in dealing with any alleged breach of the Code of Conduct, the new MCC Laws and The Spirit of Cricket.

-Any club which fails to take all reasonable steps to ensure the proper conduct of its players, officials and/or members in all matters for which the club or its committee is responsible, or acts in any way which is prejudicial or detrimental to the interests or reputation of the League, breaches these Regulations.
+Any club which fails to take all reasonable steps to ensure the proper conduct of its players, officials and/or members in all matters for which the club or its committee is responsible or acts in any way which is prejudicial or detrimental to the interests or reputation of the League, breaches these Regulations.